How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Build your recovery team

 Your first hire will likely be a recovery agent.
-You can structure their pay with a commission of 25-35% per vehicle, or offer a base salary between $40,000 and $60,000 plus a smaller commission.
+Structure their pay with a commission of 25 to 35% per vehicle, or offer a base salary between $40,000 and $60,000 plus a smaller commission.
 This gives them a direct incentive to perform.

-You might want to seek out agents with a CARS (Certified Asset Recovery Specialist) certification, as lenders often prefer them.
-A common misstep is to hire without a thorough background check.
+Seek out agents with a CARS (Certified Asset Recovery Specialist) certification, as lenders often prefer them.
+A common misstep is hiring without a thorough background check.
 One bad agent can quickly damage your reputation with clients.

 As your business grows, an office manager can handle client communication and dispatch jobs.
 This role typically pays an annual salary of $35,000 to $50,000 and frees you up to find new contracts.